'Nun-chucks': kung fu sisters battle stereotypes | The Japan Times

 NEW DELHI – They train with swords and fighting fans after their prayers and morning chants.

-Meet the Himalayan kung fu nuns using their martial arts skills to challenge stereotypes about women’s roles in the region’s patriarchal societies.
+Meet the kung fu nuns using their martial arts skills to challenge stereotypes about women’s roles in the Himalayas’ patriarchal societies.

 The nuns are from the 800-strong Druk Amitabha Mountain Nunnery in Nepal and belong to the centuries-old Drukpa school of Tibetan Buddhism.

-In 2008, as part of his mission to bring about gender equality in Buddhism, spiritual leader Gyalwang Drukpa encouraged them to learn kung fu and take on traditional norms that forbid women and girls from leaving the confines of the nunneries, leading prayers or being fully ordained.
+In 2008, as part of his mission to bring about gender equality in Buddhism, spiritual leader Gyalwang Drukpa encouraged them to learn kung fu and challenge traditional norms that forbid women and girls from leaving the confines of the nunneries, leading prayers or being fully ordained.

 Emboldened by their fighting prowess, the nuns travel across South Asia to teach self-defense classes and promote awareness about human trafficking in a region where violence against women is rarely reported.

-They also embark on gruelling mountain walks and cycling campaigns to reach out to remote communities.
+They also embark on grueling mountain walks and cycling campaigns to reach out to remote communities.

 Most recently, they completed a three-month, 5,200-mile (8,370-kilometer) “bicycle yatra (journey) for peace” from Nepal to the mountains of Ladakh in northern India, where they passed through villages and spread their messages of gender equality and empowerment.